-Another must see when exploring Chiapas is definitely the world famous archaeological site of Palenque.
+Another must see when exploring Chiapas is definitely the world famous Palenque archaeological site.

-Set in the middle of the tropical jungle, Palenque is one of the main examples of a Mayan city of the classic period.
+Set in the middle of the tropical jungle, Palenque archaeological site is one of the main examples of a Mayan city of the classical period.

-This ancient city that saw the heights of its civilizations between AD 500 and 700, was discovered in the 18th Century.
+This ancient city saw the heights of its civilizations between AD 500 and 700.
+It was discovered in the 18th Century.

-I would strongly suggest to take a tour with one of the onsite certified guides, unless you have done much reading yourself, so you would be able to understand the site better.
+I would strongly suggest taking a tour with one of the onsite certified guides unless you have done much reading yourself. as a result, you will be able to understand the site better.

 As we did not have much time, Dom and I did a same day return trip to Palenque from San Cristobal which included a stop to the Cascadas de Agua Azul.
 We enjoyed it but it was a very long and tiring day.

-If you have time available, do not rush your trip and spend couple of days in one of the hostels or guests houses close by Palenque.
-It is also a great chance to immerse yourself in the jungle and if you are very lucky you could spot (or at least hear) the local jaguars.
+If you have time available, do not rush your trip and spend a couple of days in one of the hostels or guest houses close by Palenque.
+It is also a great chance to immerse yourself in the jungle and if you are very lucky you could spot (or at least hear) the local Jaguars.

 Best Time to Visit Palenque Archaeological Site